 Event operators in France are allowed to issue vouchers for cancelled events.
 This is the case if the customer is informed between March 12, 2020 and September 15, 2020 that the event cannot take place or the customer cancels on his own during this period.

-The voucher is valid for 12 months.
+The voucher is valid for 12 months for cultural events (festivals, concerts etc.) and 18 months for tickets to sporting events.
 The organiser must also offer the customer an alternative for the cancelled event.
 If this alternative is cheaper than the original event, you receive the difference in the form of a voucher.

 In Germany, event organisers are allowed to issue vouchers instead of refunding money for event tickets purchased before 8 March 2020.
 A new law has been in force since 20 May 2020.